The Six Sacred Stones: Plot summary

-Around this time the Adamson twins locate the second Vertex as well, close to Table Mountain, South Africa, and send the message to the Halicarnassus shortly before the Japanese Blood Brotherhood arrives to take them captive.
+Around this time the Adamson twins locate the second Vertex themselves, close to Table Mountain, South Africa, and send the message to the Halicarnassus shortly before the Japanese Blood Brotherhood arrives to take them captive.
 Tank is revealed to be their leader.
 Upon realizing that their captors' mission is to sabotage the mission and thus destroy the world, the twins manage to fool their electronic surveillance and escape the complex.

-Zoe, Wizard and Lily are picked up by Sky Monster in his repaired plane, but despite knowing the location of the Second Vertex, they cannot reach it due to aerial patrols sealing off South Africa (organized and funded by Wolf and his Saudi allies in order to seal off the area for their mission).
+Zoe, Wizard, and Lily are picked up by Sky Monster in his repaired plane, but despite knowing the location of the Second Vertex, they cannot reach it due to aerial patrols sealing off South Africa (organized and funded by Wolf and his Saudi allies in order to seal off the area for their mission).

-It's revealed that four days earlier, Jack West escaped from the Pit in the Ethiopian mine, rescued Pooh Bear from sacrifice and freed the Jewish slave-miners.
-In gratitude, the miners give him the sacred stones that Wolf had been using them to dig for - the Twin Tablets of Thutmosis, which contain the final incantation to activate the Machine when all the pillars are placed.
-Jack and Pooh travel to their old farm in Kenya, finding Horus (Jack's falcon) and the Adamson twins waiting; they'd come to the farm because it seemed like the best isolated safe place.
-They share with Jack the news that the Brotherhood has a mole in Wolf's unit, a marine code-named Switchblade, who plans to sabotage Wolf's effort to place the Second Pillar.
-Jack and the Adamsons head to Zanzibar, where an old friend of Jack's is hiding out, making a career after deserting the US army to attack gun-runners in Africa.
+It's revealed that four days earlier, Jack West escaped from the pit in the Ethiopian mine, rescued Pooh Bear from sacrifice, and freed the enslaved Jewish miners.
+In gratitude, the miners give him the sacred stones that Wolf had been using them to dig for – the Twin Tablets of Thutmosis, which contain the final incantation to activate the Machine when all the pillars are placed.
+Jack and Pooh travel to their old farm in Kenya, finding Horus (Jack's falcon), and the Adamson twins waiting; they'd come to the farm because it seemed like the best safe isolated place.
+They share with Jack the news that the Brotherhood has a mole in Wolf's unit – a marine code-named Switchblade – who plans to sabotage Wolf's effort to place the Second Pillar.
+Jack and the Adamsons head to Zanzibar, where an old friend of Jack's is hiding out, making a career after deserting the U.S. Army to attack gun-runners in Africa.
 Pooh leaves them at the airport to go north and rescue Stretch from the Mossad's torture chambers.
 Before he leaves, Jack gives him a GPS locator with which to signal Jack if he needs help.